gopahlram/POM-TESTNG-FRAMEWORK/README.md

 Open the testng.xml under the LocusAssignementFramework/testng.xml
 Run the testng.xml file.
 You can even run as mvn test which will trigger the testng.xml

-maven command to run : mvn clean test -DsuiteXmlFile="testng.xml
+maven command to run : mvn clean test -DsuiteXmlFile="testng.xml"

 How to run my scripts in local?